-Suitably qualified assessors could include the programme teaching staff or others in the practice setting who have the required qualifications or experience to make accurate and valid assessments.
+Suitably qualified assessors must be responsible for assessing the candidates.
+These could include the programme teaching staff or others in the practice setting who have the required qualifications or experience to make accurate and valid assessments.

 Further detail about work-based learning is included in Section 6.